 This is a great baseball tale that boys AND girls loved.
 It reads as realistic fiction but has a magical realism twist which makes the book especially fun to read.
-Epic rivalry between towns, Native American curses, dysfunctional families, and baseball — this book has it all!
+The epic rivalry between towns, Native American curses, dysfunctional families, and baseball — this book has it all!

 Lizzie Bright and the Buckminster Boy by Gary D. Schmidt

 Smiles to Go by Jerry Spinelli

 Will Tuppence, a tightly-wound freshman in high school, learns about love and letting go after a family tragedy. [ages 11-16]

 The Mysterious Benedict Society series by Trenton Lee Stewert.
 MHE.